ajaymarathe9/ReactDesign/README.md

 - Command Prompt
 - Code Editor
 ## devDependencies
-- Clone this repo to your local machine using https://github.com/preranamonad/ReactProject.git
+- Clone this repo to your local machine using https://github.com/preranamonad/ReactDesign.git
 - you will need to run npm install in the project directory
+  ### Install NativeBase
+  - npm install native-base --save
 ## Run the project using
 - react-native run-android
 - react-native start